Skip to the main navigation Skip to the content

 Principle Actions Rationale

-First Nations Leadership and Empowerment Prioritise and promote First Nations leadership across all aspects of the RHD sector, including representation in governance structures.
+First Nations Leadership and Empowerment Prioritise and promote First Nations leadership across the RHD sector, including representation in governance structures.
 Community-based programs designed and delivered by First Nations leaders facilitate culturally appropriate and sustainable solutions, enhancing trust and cooperation toward improved health and socioeconomic outcomes.

 Holistic Approach to Disease Management Address clinical needs alongside the environmental and social determinants of RHD, aligning with the National Agreement on Closing the Gap.
 Recognising and responding to the underlying causes of RHD is essential for sustainable outcome improvements while beginning to mend a system that has failed generations of Aboriginal and Torres Strait Islander peoples.